sigsep/sigsep-mus-eval/README.md

 #### 2. Run evaluation

-The to run the evaluation inside of the docker, three absolute paths are required, in the following we use:
+To run the evaluation inside of the docker, three absolute paths are required:

 * `estimatesdir` will stand here for the absolute path to the estimates directory.
 (For instance `/home/faroit/dev/mymethod/musdboutput`)
 * `musdbdir` will stand here for the absolute path to the root folder of musdb.
 (For instance `/home/faroit/dev/data/musdb18`)